rikschennink/shiny/README.md

 There's currently only one API call to make and it's `shiny()`.
 You can either pass a selector or an element (or array of elements), the second argument can be a configuration object telling Shiny how to render the special effects.

-If the second argument is not supplied Shiny will render a radial background gradient with a white center and a transparant outer ring.
+If the second argument is not supplied Shiny will render a radial background gradient with a white center and a transparent outer ring.

 ```js
 // No config supplied, select element by class